 While we want everyone reading this to make the shift to living with less plastic, we also want to be as honest as possible about what living this lifestyle is like.

 Living plastic-free can be a tough transition, but everyone who is doing it will tell you that it’s also extremely rewarding, both for yourself and for what you’re doing for our planet.

-One of the hardest parts about living plastic-free is finding replacements for all of the products you buy that contain plastic.
-This includes products that are made out of plastic and products that come in plastic containers.
+One of the hardest parts about living plastic-free is finding replacements for all of the products you buy that use plastic.
+This includes products that are made out of virgin plastic and products that come with plastic packaging.

 Sometimes, you won’t be able to find ready-made alternatives to your plastic-containing products.
 This is where DIY (do-it-yourself) comes into play.

-You may need to make your own lotions, grow your own fruits/veggies, and DIY other replacement products.
+You may need to make your own cleaning products for example, and get creative with DIY for other replacement products.

 3. Building and maintaining the plastic-free habit